greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/capacity_planning.html.md

 On each segment host, you will also want to account for space for Greenplum Database log files and metadata:

 -   **System Metadata** — For each Greenplum Database segment instance \(primary or mirror\) or coordinator instance running on a host, estimate approximately 20 MB for the system catalogs and metadata.
 -   **Write Ahead Log** — For each Greenplum Database segment \(primary or mirror\) or coordinator instance running on a host, allocate space for the write ahead log \(WAL\).
 The WAL is divided into segment files of 64 MB each.
-At most, the number of WAL files will be:
+At most, the maximum number of WAL files will be:

     ```
-    2 * checkpoint_segments + 1
+    max_wal_size / 64MB
     ```

     You can use this to estimate space requirements for WAL.
 The default checkpoint\_segments setting for a Greenplum Database instance is 8, meaning 1088 MB WAL space allocated for each segment or coordinator instance on a host.